 Our postcard project this year seems to be spluttering along a bit erratically, but to see a colourful rectangle in the postbox is always a thrill.
 This time it was one of Liz's wonderful rock-and-beach scenes from her recent holiday at Port Macquarie (fairly recent, as I've taken a while to get to posting this!)
 I had been thoroughly enjoying see […]

 I want to thank everyone who has visited my blog and left comments over the years.
 It's been loads of fun and given me motivation and inspiration to keep drawing.
-The time to close this blog is well overdue though, and I feel sad to leave it behind.
-My drawings and paintings are over on my other blog, Sketches by Fiz.
+My drawings and paintings can be found on my other blog, Sketches by Fiz.

 Bolsa Chica Salt MarshInk on paperThis was a beautiful California spring day with clear sky and a slight breeze.
 I walked the path for about an hour, sketching about every 20 or 30 minuets.
 This one is with the ocean behind me facing north/east.